mokdevel/DarcMods/DarcChopper/docs/P_WP_COMMANDS.md

   * GM default: 600

 ### WP_RAISE
-Raises the helicopter from the current position to given position while moving forward.
+Raises the helicopter from the current position to given position while moving forward increasing speed.
 * ``destination[0]`` : The distance to move forward.
 * ``destination[1]`` : The distance from ground to raise to.
-If left to 0, set the height to (minimum fly height + 5).
+If left to -1, set the height to (minimum fly height + 5).
 * ``destination[2]`` : Not used
 * ``value`` : Not used